 I never thought I liked chicken thighs (or dark meat in general) but this recipe has me hooked.
-I made it for the first time a couple weeks ago and Isaac and I fell in love.
+I made it for the first time a couple of weeks ago and Isaac and I fell in love.
 We’ve already made it a total of three times!!
 Not only do the chicken and roasted veggies taste delicious, but the prep and clean-up are amazingly simple because the whole meal is roasted on one baking sheet.

 I don’t know about you, but whenever I can limit the amount of dirty dishes I have to do after a meal I’m stoked.
 There’s nothing worse than finishing a delicious dinner and quickly realizing you have a mountain of dishes to do.
 Especially on a weeknight.

 I can’t take credit for this recipe as it’s inspired and adapted from this recipe from Rachel Ray.
 She really is the queen of quick and easy meals!
 I only made a few small changes, which I’ve included in the recipe below.
 I hope you enjoy this recipe as much as we do.
-Happy Wednesday!

 What You Need

-lemon – trust me on this one!
+- lemon – trust me on this one!
 Lemon adds a hint of acid that brightens the flavors of this dish.

-olive oil – to roast the vegetables and part of the marinade for the chicken.
+- olive oil – to roast the vegetables and part of the marinade for the chicken.
 Avocado oil would work here as well.

-balsamic vinegar – this slightly sweet vinegar is part of the marinade for the vegetables.
+- balsamic vinegar – this slightly sweet vinegar is part of the marinade for the vegetables.
 The balsamic vinegar helps create a delicious, caramelized crust while the vegetables roast.

-apple cider vinegar – part of the chicken marinade.
+- apple cider vinegar – part of the chicken marinade.
 Vinegar helps tenderize the meat and adds a ton of flavor.

-seasonings and spices – fennel seeds, crushed red pepper, paprika, garlic powder, freshly grated nutmeg, fresh sage, sea salt and pepper.
+- seasonings and spices – fennel seeds, crushed red pepper, paprika, garlic powder, freshly grated nutmeg, fresh sage, sea salt and pepper.

 The Best Veggies for Sheet Pan Meals